Gui Youguang: Biography

+In 1570, Gui Youguang attended the imperial birthday celebrations in the capital.
+Recommended by Grand Secretaries Gao Gong and Zhao Zhenji, he was promoted to Assistant Minister of the Court of the Imperial Stud in Nanjing.
+Later, Chief Grand Secretary Li Chunfang retained him in the Hanlin Academy to compile the "Veritable Records of Emperor Shizong."

+Finally achieving late-career success, Gui Youguang hoped to access rare imperial archives for scholarly advancement.
+However, overwork led to severe illness.
+After just a year in office, he died on February 7, 1571, at sixty-six, his ambitions unfulfilled.
+He was buried in Jintongli, southeast of Kunshan’s city gate.

 Family

 Gui's father was Zheng (正), while his mother was Zhou Gui (周桂).
 He had two younger brothers: Youshang (有尚) and Yougong (有功); An elder sister Shujing (淑靜) and a younger sister Shushun (淑順).

 Gui had three wives and a concubine.

 His first wife's surname was Wei.
 They married in about 1529, five year later she died.
-She bore him a daughter and a son.
+They had a daughter and a son.
 In about 1536, he married Wang.
 Wang died in about 1552, one year later, Gui married to his third wife Fei (費).

 Hanhua (寒花) initially was a handmaiden accompanying Wei; when Wei married, she was only nine years old.
 After Wei's death, she became Gui's concubine, before she died at the age of 18.